NORTH CHARLESTON, S.C. (WCBD) – Boeing is offering voluntary layoffs to help the company’s financial burden amid the coronavirus pandemic.

-The company will be released more information about the voluntary layoff benefits to employees and who is eligible in the coming weeks,
+The company will be releasing more information about the voluntary layoff benefits to employees who are eligible in the coming weeks,

 Boeing says it will continue to deliver commercial, defense and space, and services programs, including the safe return to service of the 737 MAX.